just0curious/just0curious.github.io/README.md

 # just0curious.github.io
 # People Manager

-People Manager: is a responsive, browser-based application for managing individual profiles.
-It allows users to add, edit, search, and delete profiles using a clean and simple interface.
-The app works both as a standalone frontend (using browser local storage) or connected to a FastAPI backend for persistent storage.
+People Manager is a responsive, browser-based application for managing individual profiles.
+It allows users to add, edit, search, and delete profiles through a clean and simple interface.
+The app connects to a FastAPI backend for persistent storage.

 ## Live Demo